yduf/yduf.github.io/_posts/2021-02-27-arm-cross-compile.md

 title: ARM Cross compiler
 tags: arm cross-compile
 ---
+> Why is cross-compiling so difficult?
+Because the libraries aren?t there! - [Cross Compile](https://carboncopycat.wordpress.com/2011/12/21/cross-compile-a-beagleboard-arm-opencv-application-2/)

 ## [ARM architecture](https://monicagranbois.com/blog/raspberrypi/error-package-architecture-arm-does-not-match-system-armhf/)
 Do I need to add foreign architecture for cross-compiling?
 **No**, it is possible to install g++-arm-linux-gnueabihf without adding armhf architecture.